-George is believed to have arrived from Sierra Leone at the age of just three.
-He had been bought as a household slave to the Molyneux family of Wolverhampton and they gave him his name.
+George is believed to have arrived from Sierra Leone in Africa at the age of just three.
+He had been enslaved and bought to work in the household of the Molyneux family of Wolverhampton and they gave him his name.
 The family provided for George's education and then later his training as a brass-founder.

 Life as a Free Man